Listen to this article here

 Young Mayor Brings New Energy

-First, Tulsa has a new, hip, young mayor, who was recently featured in a TedTalk.
+First, Tulsa has a new, hip, young mayor who was recently featured in a TedTalk.
 Mayor G.T.
 Bynum, at 40, brings a new energy to the city.
 Second, he’s transparent and inclusive in his approach to governance, making his city an attractive place to reside for all.
 No matter your race, religion, or sexual orientation, Tulsa is the place where anyone can grow and pursue their dreams.

-Although Black Wall Street is relatively empty at the moment, ambitious African American business owners are welcome to build their future in other spaces in Tulsa.
+Although Black Wall Street is relatively empty at the moment, ambitious African-American business owners are welcome to build their future in other spaces in Tulsa.

-36 Degrees North is one of many locations where young entrepreneurs, of any race and creed, are being cultivated and are brainstorming for the next innovative ideas that will push Tulsa into what looks to be a bright future.
+36 Degrees North is one of many locations where young entrepreneurs of any race and creed are being cultivated and are brainstorming for the next innovative ideas that will push Tulsa into what looks to be a bright future.

 “Whenever we travel to other cities, we notice the majority of young black professionals hosting networking events where there’s drinks, good music, and food.
 We wanted to bring that idea here [Tulsa].
 We wanted to create a safe space where people who look like us feel comfortable and would feel whole no matter what their background was,” Oldham said.